everx-labs/ever-appkit-js/README.md

 This object must be provided to the Account constructor.

-In the example below we use predefined [giver](docs/glossary.md#giver) already included in AppKit and pre deployed in TONOS SE.
+In the example below we use predefined [giver](docs/glossary.md#giver) already included in AppKit and predeployed in TONOS SE.

 ```javascript
 // Define Contract object.